tanishaaa17/spy-sense/README.md

 - **Keylogging:** Capture all keystrokes with timestamps for analysis.
 - **Process Detection:** Scan running processes for suspicious activity using `psutil`.
 - **System Info:** Monitor CPU, RAM, and process count in real time.
-- **Advanced Dashboard:** Animated, responsive React UI with hacker/cyberpunk theme, glitch effects, and collapsible sidebar.
+- **Advanced Dashboard:** Animated, responsive React UI with hacker/cyberpunk theme and glitch effects.

 ---